alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 - Community Health Report (move to 2023)
 - Governance Task Force (move to 2023)
 - Scriberia images: other ways of communicating our projects in simple ways --> what is the other creative thing we're doing with people?
-- SM new chapter idea
+- SM new chapter idea -->
 - Turing Commons: developing a case study repository
 - Add that form for Book Dash to Newsletter
+- What has happened (what exists), what is documented, what can be shared

 # 2022-09-20
 ### Questions for MS